LaTeteDansLesEtoiles/AdaLovesLace/README.md

     ./mvnw clean jacoco:prepare-agent package jacoco:report pmd:pmd pmd:cpd-check spotbugs:spotbugs

 from the project root directory

+- To know your outdated dependencies:

+    ./mvnw versions:display-dependency-updates

+from the project root directory

 - You may use this when generating an executable / installer on Winows: https://github.com/fvarrui/JavaPackager/issues/129